 The results for social media and mobile apps are interesting with only 9% and 8% respectively.
-For the purpose of this analysis it is hypothesised that respondents generalised their response into the internet category.
-It does however warrant further investigation at a later date as social media usage in China is enormous.
+For the purpose of this analysis, it is hypothesized that respondents generalized their responses into the internet category.
+However, it does warrant further investigation at a later date as social media usage in China is enormous.

 1.2 How are consumers shopping online

 Online food sales continue to grow in popularity as consumers seek convenience and choice.

 From the surveyed panel, 94 % had purchased food online, with Tmall as the preferred platform.
 JD and Yihaodian also performed well.